guisehn/spmin/README.md

 $web.Update()
 ```

+#### Previewing production mode
+When the environment mode is set to development, you can add the `?spmin=production` query string to your URL in order to preview how SPMin will render the controls in production mode.

 ## How to install
 SPMin is a farm solution so it will work only in on-premises SharePoint environments.
 The install instructions are detailed in the [release page](https://github.com/ghsehn/SPMin/releases/latest).